ThakurSahilSingh/Capstone-Project/README.md

 ## 📬 Contact

-**Maintainer:** [Thakur Sahil Singh](https://github.com/ThakurSahilSingh) For queries or collaboration, feel free to open an issue or submit a pull request.
+**Maintainer:** [Thakur Sahil Singh](https://github.com/ThakurSahilSingh) For any issues, suggestions, or improvements—feel free to raise an issue or submit a PR.

 ```